ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/configurable-enrichments/JavaScript-script-enrichment.md

 This enrichment uses the [Rhino JavaScript engine] [rhino] to execute your JavaScript.
 Your JavaScript is pre-compiled so that your code should approach native Java speeds.

 The `process` function is passed the exact [Snowplow enriched event POJO] [enriched-event-pojo].
 The return value from the `process` function is converted into a JSON string (using `JSON.stringify`) in JavaScript before being retrieved in our Scala code.
+Our Scala code confirms that the return value is either null or an empty or non-empty array of Objects.
+No validation of the self-describing JSONs is performed.

 You can review the exact Scala code which executes your JavaScript script in the [JavascriptScriptEnrichment.scala] [enrichment-scala] file.